 What makes a student credit card different from other cards?

 Every academic year, there may be college students who arrive on campus without much in the way of credit history.
 This is normal, but presents lenders with unknowns when evaluating a student’s creditworthiness for a credit card.
 This is where student credit cards may come in, as a helpful tool for people new to credit.
-Having a favorable credit report and a good credit score can have a major positive impact on your financial life.
+Having a favorable credit report and a good credit score could have a major positive impact on your financial life.

 What are the requirements for obtaining a student credit card?

 Student credit cards are usually unsecured cards with a lower barrier to entry compared to typical credit cards.
 That means unlike secured credit cards, they are issued without the applicant having to put down a cash deposit as collateral.
-They work much like regular credit cards—but for people with a limited credit history they may offer a pathway to building and demonstrating responsible spending and borrowing habits.
+They work much like regular credit cards—and for people with a limited credit history they may offer a pathway to building and demonstrating responsible spending and borrowing habits.

 The basic requirements for obtaining a student credit card are as follows:

-• The credit card applicant must be at least 18 years of age.
+- The credit card applicant must be at least 18 years of age.

-• Many student credit cards come with an explicit requirement of showing a student ID or other proof of university or community college enrollment by the primary cardmember.
+- Many student credit cards come with an explicit requirement of showing a student ID or other proof of university or community college enrollment by the primary cardmember.

 Additionally, while having a track record of student loan payments can be helpful, no prior credit or payment history may be required to qualify for your first student credit card.
 Always check with the card issuer to understand the specific details and requirements for qualifying and receiving your first card.